This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• Another way to fix broken aioli is to add a tablespoon of tomato paste or Dijon mustard to the mixtures and give it a blitz in the food processor.
+• Another fix: Blend in a tablespoon of tomato paste or Dijon mustard to help re-emulsify the mixture.

 Nutrition